pivotal-cf/docs-pcf-healthwatch/api/alerts.html.md

 | Performance Alert: VM Health Check Recovery                    | system.healthy                                     | bosh-system-metrics-forwarder |                | EQUALITY       | 1        |         |

-You can learn more about metrics here: [PCF Healthwatch Metrics](https://docs.pivotal.io/pcf-healthwatch/1-1/metrics.html).
+You can learn more about metrics here: [PCF Healthwatch Metrics](../metrics.html).

-**This handles two jobs to accomodate different job names between PAS and SRT*
+**This handles two jobs to accommodate different job names between PAS and SRT*

 ##<a id='errors'></a>Errors